voicebase/voicebase-docs/docs/how-to-guides/https-request-security.md

 ## TLS Security

-Requests should use a secure TLS protocol and cipher suite.
-We periodically update our TLS policies to maintain a grade of A- or better from SSL Labs.
+Requests must use TLS v1.2 protocol.
+We continually update our TLS policies to maintain a grade of A- of better from SSL Labs.
 Requests that specify weaker TLS security are rejected.